 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

 - Save Americans $1.9 billion annually.

-- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would turn nearly 100% of the gas into usable heat.

 But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
 Learn how these furnaces can save you money on your utility bills.